xg01/elden-ring-theorycrafting/README.md

 # elden-ring-theorycrafting
-An in-progress collection of data and optimization algorithms to gather insights for build customization
+An in-progress collection of data, optimization algorithms, and scripts to gather insights for build customization.

+## Setup
+Scripts have been included to handle the process of scraping data from Fextralife, setting up a local SQLite database, and porting scraped data to SQLite.